oist/Usiigaci/README.md

 ### data verification/tracking

 ### data analysis and visualization
+Currently we have finished data loading interface for three type of analyzed data
+1. ImageJ tracked multi-measure output

+	each cell track of all time points followed by another

+2. Lineage Mapper tracked results

+	only cells that did not divide, fusion or lost throughout time lapse is picked up.

+3. Metamorph tracked data

+of all, since Lineage mapper and Metamorph only provide cell centroids data, the parameters regarding cell area, perimeter and orientation cannot be analyzed (there shouldn't be any error, just lack of data)

 ## How to make your own training data and train them.
 We manually annotate training data  (phase contrast image acquired on Nikon Ti-E microscope with 10X Ph-1 objective and 1.5X intermediate magnification on Hamamatsu Orca Flash V4.0 with 2x2 binning) using opensource software Fiji ImageJ.

 1. manually outline cell into ROI

 	Load the image into ImageJ and use the freehand tool to outline each cell into individual ROI and save into ROI manager. (a Wacom tablet or Apple ipad with apple pencil come in handy)

 2. create instance masks.

 	Use a plugin called LOCI from [University of Wisconsin](https://loci.wisc.edu), the ROI map function will index each individual ROI and output a 8bit indexed mask, save this mask as (labeled.png).

 save a raw image file and annotated mask into individual folder as a set in each folder.